 When reading the title of this article, Calm Your Mind – Boost Your Health, what thoughts automatically come into your mind?
 Maybe thoughts such as: “Psychological mumbo-jumbo”, “Whatever”, “Oh, sure, now THAT sounds easy…not”.
 I completely understand those thoughts because I thought the same things when introduced to this concept in 2001 while healing from stage 3 colon cancer.

-More and more research is now connecting the thoughts and emotions of the mind to the health of the body.
+More and more research now connects the thoughts and emotions of the mind to the health of the body.
+But it’s really nothing new.
 Even historical wise men were aware of this important connection.
 In the book of Proverbs, King David said, “A merry heart doeth good like a medicine: but a broken spirit drieth the bones.( Proverbs.
 17:22)

-It’s mind-boggling that today, with all our conveniences, most people live under chronic stress and negative mind-chatter.
-Unfortunately, instead of offering suggestions about how to control and deal with stress over-load and negativity, most doctors are quick to write a prescription for drugs like Prozac.
-This is so unfortunate, because there are better answers.
+It’s mind-boggling that today, with all our conveniences, most people live under constant stress and negative mind-chatter.
+Unfortunately, instead of offering suggestions about how to control and deal with stress over-load and negativity, most doctors are quick to write a prescription for anti-depressant drugs like Prozac.
+This is so unfortunate, because from a natural medicine standpoint, there are better answers.

 DID YOU KNOW?